iodigital-com/io-technology/data/blog/controlling-video-scroll.md

 - Sticky Elements with Animated Transitions
 - Scroll-triggered Video and Media Playback

-I’ve been wanting to do something like the second idea for some time already, so created a small demo project where an animation is controlled by scrolling.
+I’ve been wanting to do something like the second idea for some time already, so during our Google Day (a nice team hackathon) I created a small demo project where an animation is controlled by scrolling.
 In this article I’ll explain this project in more detail and how it’s done!

 _Short sidenote_ : Since this property is fresh off the press, at the time of writing it is not supported by every major browser yet.
 As always, an up-to-date report can be found at [CanIUse](https://caniuse.com/mdn-css_properties_scroll-timeline).
 I’ve tried this [polyfill](https://github.com/flackr/scroll-timeline) for it, but didn’t test it very extensively, so I can’t say too much about it.